bhascarp/python-challenge/README.md

 The text file with the results is in the analysis folder.

 PyPoll: The same holds good for this challenge as well.
 All the results were produced as expected.

+Each challenge has its own script file, "main.py", placed in their folder.